 Component: 6.0 Early Intervention Services and Supports Related Policy Component Guidance/Procedures Reference/Related Documents frequency or intensity of services is necessary for a period of time or whether the previously authorized frequency/intensity remains appropriate.
 B. If a family misses an appointment without advance notice, the provider should leave a note or a message, as applicable, for the family that explains that he/she will be contacting them to reschedule, remind them of their cancellation policy, and document the missed appointment/follow up activity in the provider record.
-C. Each Local Early Step is required to have a provider agreement with their service providers, that has language which address timelines, and actions to be taken when or if a family misses two consecutive appointments without advance notice, the provider: Should notify the family's service coordinator of the missed appointment, Will not be responsible for further service provision until notified by the service coordinator that contact with the family has been established and continued interest in services are verified, and Should document missed appointments and follow up activity in the provider record.
+C. Each Local Early Step is required to have a provider agreement with their service providers, that has language which address timelines, and actions to be_taken when or if a family misses two consecutive appointments without advance notice, the provider: 1.
+Should notify the family's service coordinator of the missed appointments within five (5) days following the second missed appointment, 2.
+Will not be responsible for further service provision until notified by the service coordinator that contact with the family has been established and continued interest in services are verified, and 3.
+Should document missed appointments and follow up activity in the provider record.
 D. It should not be automatically assumed that increasing the frequency or intensity of services will compensate or make up for a period when no services were provided.
 E. When a provider is not available to provide an authorized service, the IFSP team should reconvene to ensure that services are provided to meet the outcomes identified on the IFSP.
-F. The LES is not responsible for ensuring the provision of services not authorized by the IFSP team are reflected on the services.
-0.1.1 page.
-6.1.4 The concept of natural environment involves everyday routines, activities and places and not just location.
+F. The LES is not responsible for ensuring the provision of services not authorized by the IFSP team, or "other services."
+G. Services authorized by the IFSP team are reflected on the services page.
+6.1.4 The concept of natural environment involves everyday routines , activities and places and not just location .
 Following are some examples: A. Drinking from a cup during mealtime at a child care center, B. Throwing a ball during a family outing at the park, and C. Brushing teeth before bedtime at home.
 6.1.5 A. Any determination by the IFSP team that the child cannot satisfactorily achieve the identified outcomes in natural environments is based on the review of all relevant information regarding the unique needs of the child in keeping with the IFSP process.
 B. It is not justification for services and/or supports to be provided in a setting other than the natural environment for reasons including the following: Lack of providers available to serve in the natural environment, Personal preference of an IFSP team member, and Existing barriers which make services in the natural environment more difficult to arrange.